RexTech8/WebScriptProgramming2022/Readme.txt

 !!Please note!!
  -000webhost which my site runs on doesn't open when using campus air wifi due to some firewall restriction most likley.
- -for some reason 000webhost displays captions without styling, even though it work locally without issue, the captions are not black, rather white and centered below the videos
+ -for some reason my website on 000webhost displays captions without styling, even though it works locally without issue, the captions are not black, rather white and centered below the videos

 Hello, thanks for taking a look at my website, I had tons of fun playing around to make my website where it is now.